dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

      } else {
       z = 3.0; // z is promoted to double
       return;
-    } // Error, z has no consistent inferred type
+    } // Error, type cannot be inferred for z
   }

   {